-- With FUSE, JuiceFS file system can be mounted to the server in a POSIX-compatible manner, which allows the massive cloud storage to be used as a local storage.
+- FUSE, JuiceFS file system can be mounted on host in a POSIX-compatible manner, allowing the massive cloud storage to be used as a local storage.

-- With Hadoop Java SDK, JuiceFS file system can replace HDFS directly and provide massive storage for Hadoop at a low cost.
+- Hadoop Java SDK, JuiceFS can replace HDFS and provide massive storage for Hadoop at a significantly lower cost.

 - With S3 Gateway, applications using S3 as the storage layer can directly access JuiceFS file system, and tools such as AWS CLI, s3cmd, and MinIO client are also allowed to be used to access to the JuiceFS file system at the same time.

 - With WebDAV Server, files in JuiceFS can be operated directly using HTTP protocol.

 Data Storage: File data will be split into chunks and stored in object storage, you can use object storage provided by public cloud services, or self-hosted, JuiceFS supports virtually all types of object storage, including typical self-hosted ones like OpenStack Swift, Ceph, and MinIO.

 Metadata Engine: Metadata Engine stores file metadata, which contains:

 - Common file system metadata: file name, size, permission information, creation and modification time, directory structure, file attribute, symbolic link, file lock.